 “He soon realized that he did not have the bandwidth to be in a committed relationship and that it was unfair to his girlfriend.
 He then decided to end the relationship instead of cheating and then feeling guilty for cheating and punishing himself.
-The best approach is to focus on problem solving as punishing oneself keeps you stuck and unable to move forward.”
+The best approach is to focus on problem-solving as punishing oneself keeps you stuck and unable to move forward.”

+To be able to forgive yourself for ruining your relationship by cheating on your partner, you need to practice self-compassion instead of going down the rabbit hole of self-loathing and self-blame.
 Atonement is great, but you’re not moving on or being a healthy partner by punishing yourself.
 You might think you’re cleansing yourself of your mistakes and making up for cheating, but all you’re doing is digging a deeper hole of self-hate and self-pity to marinate in.
 None of this will help you forgive yourself after being unfaithful, nor will it make you a better spouse or partner.

 5. Seek professional help

 This might be tricky without letting your partner find out.
-If it’s gotten to a point where you longer want to hide from your partner, you could take a relationship break while you sort yourself out.
+If it’s gotten to a point where you no longer want to hide from your partner, you could take a relationship break while you sort yourself out.
 They needn’t know you cheated, just that you’re having some issues and need time to seek help.

 Related Reading: 9 Proven Benefits Of Counseling: Don’t Suffer In Silence

 6. Confessing will hurt your partner too